inveniosoftware/docs-invenio-rdm/docs/install/configuration.md

 ## Setting secrets and credentials

-You should ALWAYS set secrets or credentials (e.g. database password etc) in the configuration via environment variables.
+You should ALWAYS set secrets or credentials (e.g. database password etc.) in the configuration via environment variables.

 In particular, you should NEVER set secrets or credentials in the configuration file, and you should NEVER commit that file to e.g. a Git source code repository.